Business and street trading

-Street trading in Liverpool is strictly regulated and all streets are designated as either ‘prohibited’, ‘licence’ or ‘consent’ streets.
+Street trading in Liverpool is strictly regulated and all streets are designated as follows:

-If the street does not appear on the lists of either licence or prohibited streets, it is therefore designated as a consent street and you may apply for street trading consent.
+If the street does not appear on the list above it is a 'consent street' and you can apply for street trading consent using the form below.

 Types of consent